 If you are the victim of a crime and do not want to pursue action within the college or the criminal justice system, you may still want to consider making a confidential anonymous report through the college's Maxient online incident reporting system.
 The purpose of a confidential anonymous report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of others.
 With such information, the college can keep an accurate record of the number of incidents involving faculty, staff and students and determine where there is a pattern of crime with regard to a particular location, method or assailant, and alert the campus community of potential danger.
 Reports filed in this manner can be counted and disclosed in the annual crime statistics for the college.
-The college also maintains Memorandums of Understanding with our local Crisis Centers (SAFE-Services to Abused Families, Inc. and RCASA- Rappahannock Council Against Sexual Assault) that may also assist victims (See Sexual Misconduct Policies and Reporting section on page 18).
+Note: Maxient is not an alternative to the college police reporting system and is maintained separately from the college police incident reporting system.
+All police reports would have to be filed with the college police department.
+The college also maintains Memorandums of Understanding with our local Crisis Centers (SAFE-Services to Abused Families, Inc. and RCASA-Rappahannock Council Against Sexual Assault) that may also assist victims (See Sexual Misconduct Policies and Reporting section on page 18).